 What You Should Know About Personal Sailboat Insurance

-You bought your boat to enjoy it on the water.
-What happens though when your boat is damaged or you run into something and need repairs?
-Boat insurance protects you and your assets.
-Here's what you should know about personal sailboat insurance.
+You bought your boat to enjoy time on the water.
+If your boat is damaged or you run into something and need repairs, boat insurance protects you and your assets.
+Here’s what you should know about personal sailboat insurance.

 What Does Personal Sailboat Insurance Cover?